Live Streaming of the FIFA World Cup 2026 - THE BETTER TECHNOLOGY

 Broadcasting rights are regional.
 That means the match is the same, but the app changes depending on where you are.

-In the United States, fans mainly watch through:
+In the North America and fans mainly watch through:

 In Europe, matches are shown on public and digital platforms such as: